workshopdemos/zowe-python/Instructions.md

 You will find a section of add_arguments commands.
 These add arguments to the command, as well as help and various options.

-You'll notice that we have options for object, output directory, max return code, type and filename.
+We also have options for object, output directory, max return code, type and filename.
     Object is the item we want to query.
 Let's require that.
     Directory is where the output of our commands will be stored.
 We may or may not want this, however, it's useful for debugging if needed.
     Max Return Code could be used if we have a range of acceptable return codes.
 Typically, it will be used when executing jobs.